scrapli/scrapli_netconf/docs/api_docs/driver/async_driver.md

         Args:
             source: configuration source to get; typically one of running|startup|candidate
-            filters: string or list of strings of filters to apply to configuration
+            filter_: string of filter(s) to apply to configuration
             filter_type: type of filter; subtree|xpath
             default_type: string of with-default mode to apply when retrieving configuration